Scaling properties of multiplicity fluctuations in heavy ion collisions simulated by AMPT model: The results

 \subsection{Two-dimensional analysis}

-The plots for two-dimensional self-similar NFM's for orders $q=$ 2 - 9 in three different planes are presented in Fig.2, which have an isotropic partition of the phase space, i.e Hurst exponent by $H_{p_ty}= H_{p_t\varphi}=H_{y\varphi}=1$.
-We perform a linear fit to the $\ln{F_q}$ vs. $\ln{M}$ using the following formula
+The plots for two-dimensional self-similar NFMs for orders $q=$ 2 - 9 in three different planes shown in Fig. 2, which have an isotropic partition of the phase space, i.e. the Hurst exponent by $H_{p_ty}= H_{p_t\varphi}=H_{y\varphi}=1$.
+We performed a linear fit to the $\ln{F_q}$ vs. $\ln{M}$ using: